Frequently Asked Questions

 Q. How is model yachting organized?

 A. The organization of RACING activities closely follows big-boats.
-The ISAF (formerly IYRU) is the worldwide organization for all yacht racing.
+The ISAF (International Sailing Federation, formerly IYRU) is the worldwide organization for all yacht racing.
 The ISAF designates a "national authority" in each nation.
 In the United States, the national authority is US Sailing (formerly USYRU).
 US Sailing recognizes the American Model Yachting Association (AMYA) as the authority for model yachting.
-The ISAF also separately recognizes model yachting, and has a division, the ISAF/RSD that handles aspects related to models.
-Each country generally has a "division member" of the ISAF-RSD.
+The ISAF also separately recognizes model yachting.
+IRSA (International Radio Sailing Association) is the worldwide radio sailing organization, an affiliated member of ISAF. handles aspects related to models.
+Each country generally has a "division member" of the IRSA.
 The AMYA is the division member for the United States.

-The Racing Rules of Sailing have an appendix (E) that modifies the rules common to all yacht racing for RC sailing.
+The Racing Rules of Sailing have an appendix (E) that modifies the rules common to all yacht racing for Radio Sailing.
 This appendix is now published in books on rules intended for big-boat sailors.
 The AMYA has also incorporated appendix E into the AMYA Racing Rules.

 Whether model yachting to you is a sport or a hobby, you will be among over 3,000 people who share your enthusiasm for this growing industry.
 Membership in the AMYA provides you with an opportunity to officially register your models in AMYA and internationally sanctioned classes.
 By officially registering your models, you will be eligible to sail in scheduled events and competitions around the nation and even worldwide.
 By joining the AMYA you are a part of the model yachting fraternity, linking you with people all over the globe.